 With the rise of technology, the face of education has changed.
 People can get a degree in just about anything online.
 Since the online educational atmosphere has become dense with accredited and unaccredited schools, it is important to thoroughly research an online institution prior to enrolling.

 Since technology has contributed so much to education over the last decade, the prevalence of online degrees has increased drastically.
-More people are enrolling in online programs in order to maintain full-time employment and care for families.
-Although at one point online degrees were seen as less than reliable than traditional degrees, they are commonly accepted by employees presently.
-These degree programs are thoroughly investigated by accreditation bureaus to ensure that the curriculum is up to date and provides for a quality education.
+People may be enrolling in online programs in order to maintain full-time employment or care for their families.
+Some online degree programs are thoroughly investigated by accreditation bureaus to ensure that the curriculum is up-to-date and provides for a quality education.

-More employers are accepting online graduates to fill their positions.
-As an online graduate, students portray more responsibility.
-Online students are given the freedom to work at their own pace.
-There is a lot of self-instruction involved in online courses, which allows students to experience intellectual growth on their own.
-The freedom to complete assignments on their own time allows students to develop their own sense of responsibility, which contributes to better professionals later on.
-Online degrees are no longer something to be afraid of.
-The large numbers of successful online graduates each year are representative of how far technology has come in education.
+Online students, in asynchronous courses, are given the freedom to work at their own pace.
+There could be a lot of self-instruction involved in online courses, which could allow students to experience intellectual growth, independently.
+Online degrees are no longer something to be afraid of - the large numbers of successful online graduates each year are representative of how far technology has come in education.